ParadauxIO/projet-systems/report_en.md

 ```

 #### 4. Loop that will only terminate when the cow enters the byebyelife state.
 In this loop, each iteration:
-        (a) displays your Tagmagoshi cow in its current state.
+1. displays your Tagmagoshi cow in its current state.
 The player never has access to the value of the fitness variable
 (otherwise the game would be useless), but the cow's state is visible through the cow's display
-        (b) displays the status of the stock variable.
+2. displays the status of the stock variable.
-        (c) then asks the user to enter an amount of food (less than or equal to
+3. then asks the user to enter an amount of food (less than or equal to
 to the stock size of the reserve) to be allocated to the cow.
-        (d) updates stock and body condition variables as well as stock and cow status.
+4. updates stock and body condition variables as well as stock and cow status.
-        (e) increments a lifetime variable that counts the number of passes inside
-        of the loop.
+5. increments a lifetime variable that counts the number of passes inside of the loop.

 ```c
 int main() {